-Note: Part A. shows the average increase in home hours for the young during the first year in a nolockdown laissez-faire equilibrium relative to a no-disease world.
-Part B. shows the average increase in home hours for the young during the first year under the optimal lockdown relative to the laissez-faire equilibrium.
-The different rows represent diseases with different levels of infectiousness (R_0), while the columns vary the case fatality rate (CFR).
+Note: Part A. shows the average increase in home hours for the young during the first year in a nolockdown equilibrium relative to a no-disease world.
+Part B. shows the average increase in home hours for the young during the first year under the optimal lockdown relative to the no-lockdown equilibrium.
+The different rows represent diseases with different levels of infectiousness ( $R_0$ ), while the columns vary the case fatality rate (CFR).

-The exercises above systematically vary R_0 and the CFR while holding the age gradient constant.
-In contrast, tables 13 and 14 hold both the R_0 and the aggregate CFR fixed, but change the age gradient.
-To interpret them, consider a researcher or policymaker at the onset of a potential pandemic who understands the two key aggregate epidemiological parameters: the infectiousness of the disease (R_0) and the population-
+fixed, but change the age gradient.
+To interpret them, consider a researcher or policymaker at the onset of a pandemic who understands the two key aggregate epidemiological parameters: the infectiousness of the disease ( $R_0$ ) and the population-weighted aggregate CFR.
+Is that enough, or does it matter how this aggregate CFR is divided between the old and the young?
+That is, how important is the age gradient itself?